 Of particular interest to customers in a role relating to Supplier Volume Allocation, and those attendees of the Supplier Volume Allocation training who require a more detailed insight into profiling.

 Of interest to those new to the electricity industry and those who want an overview of the electricity settlement process.
 Attendees need little prior knowledge of the SVA arrangements but a basic understanding of the roles of Suppliers and their Agents is assumed.
 We can combine this course with the short ‘Overview of Profiling Arrangements’ course as the two are inter-related.
 More detailed version of SVA and Profiling can be constructed for more experienced Attendees.

 Will be of particular interest to customers working in a metering related role at their organisation.
 Technical Assurance of Metering applies to organisations with meters registered in the Central Volume Allocation and Supplier Volume Allocation Half Hourly markets.
-We can run this course with the other metering related courses we have on offer.

-This course will be of particular interest to any customers that can raise a Trading Dispute (BSC Parties, physical and non-physical Trading Parties, National Grid and Distribution System Operators) and want to know more about the process.
+This training will be of particular interest to any customers that can raise a Trading Dispute (BSC Parties, physical and non-physical Trading Parties, National Grid and Distribution System Operators) and want to know more about the process.